 A little while ago I got to spend a week in London.
 A beautiful city steeped in history and tradition.
-I spent most of my time meeting with customers and prospect and had a chance to attend the European SiriusDecisions Summit; a two-day event focused on helping B2B Sales, Marketing, and Product leaders grow their business through market research and operational frameworks.
+I spent most of my time meeting with customers and prospects and had a chance to attend the European SiriusDecisions Summit; a two-day event focused on helping B2B Sales, Marketing, and Product leaders grow their business through market research and operational frameworks.

 The sessions were jammed packed full of content geared towards helping organizations understand how to achieve best-in-class results.
 But despite all the insights and presentations, the thing I remembered most was a conversation I had with a marketing leader at the event.
 In our chat about prospecting and sales execution, he told me a story about a rep from his company who, in an effort to reach a decision-maker and close a deal at month-end, decided to FaceTime his customer while on vacation.
 “What do you think about that?” he asked.
 I have to admit my initial reaction was viscerally negative, but then, something strange happened.